aburrell/ocbpy/docs/examples/ex_vector.rst

     0:01:24

-If you are using a different file, you can use **ocbpy.match_data_ocb** to find an appropriate pairing, as illustrated in previous examples.
+If you are using a different file, you can use :py:func:`~ocbpy.ocboundary.match_data_ocb` to find an appropriate pairing, as illustrated in previous examples.

-Now that the data are paired, we can initialize an **ocbpy.ocb_scaling.VectorData** object.
+Now that the data are paired, we can initialize an :py:class:`ocbpy.ocb_scaling.VectorData` object.
 To do this, however, we need the SuperDARN LoS velocity data in North-East-Vertical coordinates.
 SuperDARN grid files determine the median magnitude and direction of Line-of-Sight (LoS) Doppler velocities.
 For each period of time, the velocity is expressed in terms of a median vector magnitude and an angle off of magnetic north.
 To convert between the two, use the following routine.